Eclipse Foundation Working Group Process

 Working Groups are expected to share resources, communications channels, etc. These services and shared resources must provide for a level playing field to ensure all Participants have access to resources, and that the resources are maintained to the benefit of the Working Group and the related Eclipse Projects under its purview.
 All policies established regarding these shared resources must adhere to the principles of freedom of access for all Participants, and a freedom of action for those Participants.

 Primary communication channels (e.g mailing lists) must be maintained by the Eclipse Webmaster.
-Every Working Group must have a publicly available communication channel with archive.
+Every Working Group must have a publicly available communication channel with a publicly accessible archive.
 Committees may have dedicated communication channels.

-The choice of collaborative tools to be used shall be made by the Steering Committee, and must be agreed to by EMO.
+The choice of collaborative tools to be used shall be made by the Steering Committee, and must be agreed to by Eclipse Foundation.

 The Working Group must have a documented strategy for administering externally hosted resources in a vendor neutral and resilient manner.
 The Eclipse Webmaster only provides support for those services provided by the Eclipse Foundation, but must (when possible) be included as an inactive administrator on externally hosted services to ensure continuity.